-To ask whether similar effects of dimensionality on confidence formation would obtain in more realistic stimulus sets, we retrained Webb et al.'s convolutional neural networks optimised to predict choice and confidence on subsets of digits drawn from the MNIST dataset (\url{https://github.com/taylorwwebb/performance_optimized_NN_confidence}).
-The classification layer was trained to label the class of the image, and the confidence layer was trained to output a target of 1 if the classification response was correct, and 0 if the classification response was incorrect.
+To ask whether similar effects of dimensionality on confidence formation would obtain in more realistic stimulus sets, we trained the convolutional neural networks introduced by \citeauthor{Webb2023} (\citeyear{Webb2023}) to classify MNIST digits and report confidence (\href{https://github.com/taylorwwebb/performance_optimized_NN_confidence}{https://github.com/taylorwwebb/performance\_optimized\_NN\_confidence}).

-The model architecture was the same as in \cite{Webb2023}, and involved three major components.
-The first is a deep neural network encoder $f$ that takes an image $x$, of class $y$.
-The output of this encoder is then passed to two output layers $g_{class}$ and $g_{conf}$.
-The layer $g_{class}$ outputs a predicted class for the image and the layer $g_{conf}$ predicts $p(\hat{y}=y)$, the probability that the classification response is correct. $f$ consisted of 3 convolutional layers followed by 3 fully-connected (FC) layers.
-The convolutional layers had 32 channels each, a kernel size of 3, a stride of 2, batch normalisation, and leaky ReLU nonlinearities with a negative slope of 0.01.
-The first 2 FC layers had 256 and 128 units, batch normalisation, and leaky ReLU nonlinearities with a negative slope of 0.01.
-The output of the encoder was generated by the final FC layer, which had 100 units and no nonlinearity or normalisation.
+The model architecture was the same as in \citet{Webb2023}, and involved three main components.
+A deep neural network encoder $f$ takes an input image $x$ of class $y$.
+The output of this encoder is then passed to two heads, $g_{class}$ and $g_{conf}$.
+The classification head $g_{class}$ outputs a predicted class for the image, while the confidence head $g_{conf}$ predicts $p(\hat{y}=y)$, the probability that the classification response is correct.
+The encoder $f$ consisted of three convolutional layers followed by three fully-connected (FC) layers.
+Each convolutional layer had 32 channels, a kernel size of 3, a stride of 2, batch normalisation, and leaky ReLU nonlinearities with a negative slope of 0.01.
+The first two FC layers had 256 and 128 units, respectively and included batch normalisation, and leaky ReLU nonlinearities with a negative slope of 0.01.
+The encoder output was produced by a final FC layer with 100 units and no nonlinearity or normalisation.